For a full Description see Finding the curvature of the Earth.

-The App can be called with URL some parameters to set a specific App State:
+The App can be called with some URL parameters to set a specific App State:

 You can use the Save/Restore Panel with the Button Get App URL to get an URL from the current state of the App.
 Copy this URL into any Web-Form (e.g. YouTube comment) and by clicking the link this page is opened with the saved state from the URL.

 Some parameters may be combined in one URL, eg, &custom=CustomDemo&demo=Custom&play=3&tab=Refr